Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

-In Greek mythology, the Trojan War is probably the most famous event; today, those with some knowledge of the war will think that it started as a result of the abduction of Helen.
-The abduction of Helen by Paris is just one starting point, and preceding this was another starting point where the goddess Eris was involved.
+In Greek mythology, the Trojan War is probably the most famous event.
+Today, anyone with any knowledge of the war assumes that it began as a result of the abduction of Helen.
+But the abduction of Helen by Paris is just one starting point, and preceding this was another starting point where the goddess Eris was involved.

-Eris was the goddess of strife or discord, and was the Greek equivalent of the Roman Discordia.
+Eris was the goddess of strife, or discord, and was the Greek equivalent of the Roman goddess Discordia.
 Eris was considered the direct opposite of Harmonia.

 One or Two Goddesses

 Generally speaking, Eris was considered to be the daughter of Nyx (Night), with Erebus (Darkness) possibly being the father.
 This parentage makes Eris a “dark” goddess.

 Eris though is occasionally referred to as the sister of the war god Ares, making her a daughter of Zeus and Hera; this parentage was one identified by Homer.
 There's a probability, though, that Homer was using the names Eris and Enyo interchangeably, with Enyo being the goddess of war and destruction.

 Eris could cause division between groups of friends, neighbors, or between a married couple, causing discord that could spark hatred and war.

 The goddess could invade the individual, infecting the body and mind, resulting in disease and madness taking over; only when the body and mind were in harmony could a person be truly happy.
 It was impossible for Harmonia and Eris to be in the same place at the same time.

 Likewise, Justice and Eris could not co-exist; and once Justice is forced to leave, Eris takes her place, opening up a place for her children, including Lawlessness (Dysnomia) and Murder (Phonoi).